okeuday/pest/README.markdown

       -c              Perform internal consistency checks
-      -d DEPENDENCY   Expand the checks to include a dependency (provide the dependency as a file path or directory) -e              Only process source files recursively
+      -d DEPENDENCY   Expand the checks to include a dependency (provide the dependency as a file path or directory) -D IDENTIFIER   Expand the checks to include a dependency from an identifier -e              Only process source files recursively
       -h              List available command line flags
       -i              Display checks information after expanding dependencies